styleguidist/react-styleguidist/docs/Documenting.md

     <Button size="large">Push Me</Button>
     ```

-    This example rendered only as highlighted source code:
+    This example is rendered only as highlighted source code, not an actual component:

     ```html
     <Button size="large">Push Me</Button>